mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 ## Into the Atmosphere: key challenges

-**Simplify your CMS *and* amplify community engagement *and* content visibility?**
+**How to simplify your CMS *and* amplify community engagement *and* content visibility.**

 I've built websites with event co-creation several times since 2002.
 Each time, all of the interactivity was built into the website's content management system, which was as a result pretty complex.

-Today I'm exploring if and how the website could integrate ATProto to both simplify the CMS and integrate event co-creation into the global social media conversation, amplifying engagement.
-And that means meeting two challenges.
+Today I'm exploring how integrating ATProto could both simplify the CMS and integrate your community activity into the global social media conversation on the Atmosphere, amplifying engagement and reach.
+It means meeting three challenges.
 ### Identity Crisis?

 **What about users who don't have a ATProto identity?**